ZenGo-X/multi-party-ecdsa/README.md

     - 'make presign20' : runs presign simulation for GG20.
 Presignature file is saved in bin/gg20.
     - 'make sign20'    : signs locally for GG20.
 Message is stored as bin/message, local signature is saved in bin/gg20.
     - 'make compile20' : compiles local signatures into a signature & verifies its validity.
 Signature is saved as bin/signature.

+ ## Acknowledgements

+ This research work has been carried out under a R&D partnership on Blockchain between the Institute for Technological Research SystemX and the Group Caisse des Dépôts.
+Part of the research was also funded by Radboud University.

  ## Contributors